smartDIYs/smartdiys_creator_manual_en/manual_el/processtype.md

-This section describes the types of laser processing in the FABOOL series and the corresponding image formats.
+This section describes the types of laser processing in the Etcher Laser and the corresponding image formats.

 ## Vector (line) processing